omc/bonsai-examples/rails/README.md

 ```
 bundle exec rails s
 ```
-Navigate to http://localhost:3000/ once the Rails server is up and running
+Navigate to http://localhost:3000/users once the Rails server is up and running

-[insert screenshot]

 ### Running tests
 We like using Guard to automatically run the specs against files as they are changed.
 Open another terminal tab/window and run